heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 > [!TIP]
 >
-> On Duck DNS, only the root domain name is required.
-The wildcard DNS record is
+> If you use Duck DNS, only the root domain name is required.
+The wildcard DNS
-> automatically added for you.
+> record is automatically added for you.

 **Example**: if your domain name is `heig-vd-dai-course.duckdns.org` and your virtual machine IP address is `20.73.17.105`, you must add a wildcard `A` record